theatlasroom/tidbits/programming/frontend-engineering.md

 - Often overlooked as a key skill
 - Most Frontend roles will require some collaboration with UX / designers + backend engineers
-- The ability to understand requirements and effectifvely articulate constraints will always help avoid misunderstandings
+- The ability to understand requirements and effectively articulate constraints will always help avoid misunderstandings

 <details>
 <summary>Notes</summary>